BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 2. Then, it will, for each directory in the `initial_directory` list variable, call the `search_empty_folders` function, which will verify if there are empty folders inside the current directory.
 If there are, it will append the directory name to the `empty_folders` list.
 At the end, it will print the `empty_folders` list, which will contain the names of the empty folders inside the `initial_directory` list variable.

 #### Extract Zip Files

 This script is used to extract the zip files of the repositories.
 It is really usefull as i didn't want to reprocess the files, so i just packed them in zip files using the `generateZipFiles.sh`.

+##### Configuration

 In order to execute it, you must modify the following constants:

 1. `full_repositories`: This constant is used to specify the name of the repository that you want to extract the zip files.
 2. `short_repositories`: This constant is used to specify the name of the repository that you want to extract the zip files, but in a shorter way, as it only have the useful generated data, like the `diffs`, `metrics_data`, `metrics_evolution`, `metrics_predictions`, `metrics_statistics` and `repositories`.
 So, it ignores the ck csv files stored in the `ck_metrics` directory, as they occupy a lot of space and are not useful, as they are only used for generating the metrics evolution, metrics predictions and metrics statistics files.

+##### Run

 Now that you have set the constants, you can run the following command to execute the following command:

 ```
 make extract_zip_files_script
 ```

+##### Workflow

+1. **Check the Execution Directory:** The script first verifies that it's being run from the `/PyDriller` directory.
+If not, it exits with a message instructing the user to run it from the correct location.

+2. **Directory Setup:** It ensures that a directory named `compressed` exists within the current working directory.
+If this directory does not exist, the script creates it.

+3. **Repository Definitions:** The script defines two arrays of repository names:
+   - `full_repositories`: Contains names for the full versions of the repositories.
+   - `short_repositories`: Contains names for shortened versions of the repositories.

+4. **Unzipping Full Repositories:** For each repository name in the `full_repositories` array, the script looks for a corresponding zip file in the `compressed` directory and extracts it there.
+If the zip file doesn't exist, it outputs an error message.

+5. **Unzipping Short Repositories:** Similarly, for each entry in the `short_repositories` array, it attempts to unzip the corresponding zip file into the `compressed` directory, with the same error handling for missing files.

+6. **Sound Notification:** Upon successful extraction, the script attempts to play a notification sound from a predefined location (`../.assets/Sounds/NotificationSound.wav`).
+If the sound file is not found, it outputs a message indicating so.

+7. **Completion Message:** Finally, it prints a message indicating the successful extraction of the files.

+This script is intended to streamline the setup process for analyzing the specified repositories by ensuring all necessary data is extracted and ready for use.

 #### Generate Short Zip Files
 This script is used to generate the short zip files of the repositories.
 It is really usefull as i didn't want to reprocess the files, so i just packed them in zip files using the `generateShortZipFiles.sh`.